dlops-io/data-labeling/README.md

 In addition to authentication, GCP buckets restrict access from domains that can’t be resolved via reverse DNS lookup.
 Since we are running Label Studio on localhost, GCP blocks access due to these default restrictions.

 CORS, or **Cross-Origin Resource Sharing**, controls which domains can access resources from a different domain.
-In this case, we need to allow localhost to access the GCP bucket.
+In this case, we need to allow localhost (or from anywhere) to access the GCP bucket.

 Unfortunately, there’s no direct way to configure CORS for this use case through the GCP web interface—it must be done programmatically.